MichalJakobczyk1/cv/readme.md

 ## Contact

-If you have any qustions just mail me at: michal.jakobczyk1@wp.pl
+If you have any questions just mail me at: michal.jakobczyk1@wp.pl